 About Necrotizing Enterocolitis

 NEC sometimes seems to occur in "epidemics," affecting several infants in the same nursery.
-Although this may be due to coincidence, it suggests the possibility that it could in some cases be spread from one baby to another, despite the fact that all nurseries have very strict precautions to prevent the spread of infection.
+Although this might be coincidental, it suggests that the disease could sometimes spread from one baby to another, despite the fact that all nurseries have very strict precautions to prevent the spread of infection.

 Signs and Symptoms

-The symptoms of NEC can resemble those of other digestive conditions, and may vary from infant to infant.
+The symptoms of NEC can be similar to those of other digestive conditions, and may vary in severity from baby to baby.
 Common symptoms include:

-- feedings stay in stomach longer than expected
+- food staying in the stomach longer than expected

-More subtle signs of NEC might include apnea (periodic stoppage of breathing), bradycardia (slowed heart rate), diarrhea, lethargy, and fluctuating body temperature.
-Advanced cases may show fluid in the peritoneal (abdominal) cavity, peritonitis (infection of the membrane lining the abdomen), or shock.
+Other signs of NEC can include apnea (periodic stops in breathing), bradycardia (slowed heart rate), and hypotension (low blood pressure).
+More severe cases may have fluid in the abdominal cavity that shows up on X-ray, peritonitis (infection of the membrane lining the abdomen), or shock.

-The diagnosis of NEC is usually confirmed by the presence of an abnormal gas pattern as seen on an X-ray.
-This is indicated by a "bubbly" appearance of gas in the walls of the intestine, large veins of the liver, or the presence of air outside of the intestines in the abdominal cavity.
-A surgeon may insert a needle into the abdominal cavity to withdraw fluid to determine whether there is a hole in the intestines.
+In severe cases, air escapes from the intestine and shows up in the large veins of the liver or the abdominal cavity.
+A doctor may insert a needle into the abdominal cavity to withdraw fluid to determine whether there is a hole in the intestines.

-- nasogastric drainage (inserting a tube through the nasal passages down to the stomach to remove air and fluid from the stomach and intestine)
+- nasogastric drainage (inserting a tube through the nose into the stomach to remove air and fluid from the stomach and intestine)

 - intravenous (IV) fluids for fluid replacement and nutrition